dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 **Opening**

-> Madam/Mister Toastmaster, fellow members, and guests, here is my report as the Ah Counter for today’s meeting.
+Good [morning/afternoon/evening] Madam/Mister Toastmaster, fellow members, and guests.
+Here is my report as the Ah Counter for today’s meeting.

 **Structure**